awsdocs/aws-cloudhsm-user-guide/doc_source/install-pkcs11-v3.md

 ------
 + If the EC2 instance on which you installed the PKCS \#11 library has no other components from Client SDK 3 installed, you must bootstrap Client SDK 3\.
 You only have to do this once on each instance with a component from Client SDK 3\.

-  For more information about bootstrapping, see [Connecting to the cluster](cluster-connect.md)\.
 + You can find the PKCS \#11 library files in the following locations:

   Linux binaries, configuration scripts, certificates, and log files: